erbmu/career-card/README.md

 - `POST /api/auth/login` – verify credentials and set the session cookie
 - `POST /api/auth/logout` – destroy the current session
 - `GET /api/auth/me` – returns the current user if the session cookie is valid
+- `PUT /api/auth/profile` – update first/last name plus optional job title, location, and bio
+- `PUT /api/auth/password` – change password after confirming the current one

 **Cards** *(all require authentication and only operate on the logged-in user’s record)*
-- `POST /api/cards` – creates a card for the current user (ignored if one already exists)
+- `POST /api/cards` – creates a card for the current user
 - `PUT /api/cards/:id` – updates the specified card when it belongs to the current user
-- `GET /api/cards/me` – fetches the logged-in user’s saved card
+- `GET /api/cards` – lists every card owned by the logged-in user (used by the dashboard)
 - `GET /api/cards/:id` – fetches the card only if it belongs to the current user (private “share” links)
+- `DELETE /api/cards/:id` – permanently deletes a card you own

 **AI helpers** *(also require authentication)*
 - `POST /api/ai/parse-resume` – parses uploaded resume text or images